 More than three dozen party lawmakers abstained from a confidence vote last week that Renzi had called in response to opposition from the left.
 On Monday night, many lawmakers walked out in protest.

-Renato Brunetta, the parliamentary leader of former prime minister Silvio Berlusconi’s Forza Italia party, had accused Renzi of “fascism” in pushing through the reforms.
-On Monday, he said, “It’s a very ugly day for our country’s democracy.”
+Renato Brunetta, the parliamentary leader of former prime minister Silvio Berlusconi’s Forza Italia, accused Renzi of “fascism”.

-Berlusconi’s party previously backed the electoral changes but pulled out of the pact with Renzi when the premier failed to consult its leader on the appointment of a new president in February.
+Berlusconi previously backed the electoral changes but ended a pact when Renzi failed to consult him on the appointment of a new president in February.